alorenz465446/VBA_stock_analysis/README.md

-[Code Refactoring: Concept and Analysis][https://anarsolutions.com/code-refactoring-concept-analysis/#:~:text=Maintainability%3A%20After%20refactoring%2C%20the%20code,no%20idea%20where%20to%20go.]
+[Code Refactoring: Concept and Analysis] (https://anarsolutions.com/code-refactoring-concept-analysis/#:~:text=Maintainability%3A%20After%20refactoring%2C%20the%20code,no%20idea%20where%20to%20go)

-[1]:https://anarsolutions.com/code-refactoring-concept-analysis/#:~:text=Maintainability%3A%20After%20refactoring%2C%20the%20code,no%20idea%20where%20to%20go.
-"Code Refactoring: Concept and Analysis"